kreativan/wirekit-core/README.md

 ### WireKit UI

 Wirekit UI is minimal css/less library used in WireKit Core by default.
 It is a work in progress, and im planing to work on it more in the future.
 It's mostly utility classes with flex and grid that can help you build quick layouts and prototypes.
-More about it will be avalable in official docs, for now if you are interested, can take a look at `/vendor/lib/wkui-dev/` folder and <a href="https://start.wirekit.dev/core/wirekit/ui/">This Example</a>
+More about it will be avalable in official docs, for now if you are interested, take a look at `/vendor/lib/wkui-dev/` folder and <a href="https://start.wirekit.dev/core/wirekit/ui/">this example</a>

 ### What's next?